MPGarg/Assignment-7/README.md

 ## Code Details

-All classes & fuctions are defined in [link](https://github.com/MPGarg/common_repo).
+All classes & functions are defined in [link](https://github.com/MPGarg/common_repo).

-In notebook EVA8_Assigment_7.ipynb [link](EVA8_Assigment_7.ipynb) functions from main repository are called.
+In notebook EVA8_Assigment_7.ipynb [link](EVA8_Assigment_7.ipynb) functions from the main repository are called.
 Model ResNet18 is trained for 20 Epochs on CIFAR10 dataset with 94.27% training and 86.56% testing accuracy.

 ### Training Log: